gbsha/PAS/README.md

 # Probabilistic Amplitude Shaping

+## Monograph

-This is the accompanying website for the monograph *Probabilisitc Amplitude Shaping*.
+This is the accompanying website for the monograph *Probabilistic Amplitude Shaping*.

 * Printed copy at [nowpublishers](http://dx.doi.org/10.1561/0100000111)
 * Personal electronic copy [here](bocherer2023probabilistic.pdf)